About Us

 Aleksandra Klitina (Ukraine) is a Senior Correspondent for Kyiv Post, with over a decade of experience in private and public institutions, including serving as a former Deputy Minister in Ukraine’s Ministry of Infrastructure.
 She has a background in advocating infrastructure and public administration reforms and has worked on EU projects in Ukraine.
 Read Aleksandra’s articles here.

-Ádám Kolozsi (Hungary) was a Marcin Król Fellow 2021/2022 at Visegrad Insight.
+Ádám Kolozsi (Hungary) is a Marcin Król Fellow 2021/2022 at Visegrad Insight.
 Journalist and researcher based in Budapest, Hungary and currently working at Telex.hu.
 His focus usually covers the social sciences, history, politics and international relations.
 Read Ádám’s articles here.

-Filip Konopczyński (Poland) is the co-founder of Kalecki Foundation, an independent think tank devoted to sustainable economic and environmental development.
+Filip Konopczyński (Poland) is the co-founder of the Kalecki Foundation, an independent think tank devoted to sustainable economic and environmental development.
 He is a social researcher and market analyst as well as a publicist and commentator.
 Read Filip’s articles here.

 Oleksandr Kostryba (Ukraine) is a Future of Ukraine Fellow 2024 at Visegrad Insight.
 He is a researcher and public policy expert from Ukraine with seven years of experience in the field of public policy research, with a deep focus on the quality of governance reforms in the Central and Eastern Europe region.
 During the last three years, he has worked within the Center of Economic Recovery platform and EasyBusiness think tank, being involved in analytical and implementational projects for the improvement of the quality of governance in Ukraine.
 His deep focus is connected with digital transformation and EU integration of Ukraine.
 Currently, he is obtaining a PhD in public policy in the Doctoral School of Political Science at the Central European University.